 A deck of cards has 52 cards in total.
 The deck is then divided into four distinct sections, each section having a specific value attached to the cards in that section.

 |2, 3, 4, 5, 6,||+1||20 (5 cards, 4 of each in a deck)|

 |10, J, Q, K||-1||-16 (4 cards, 4 of each in a deck)|

 |Ace||-1||-4 (4 Aces in a deck)|

-The breakdown of the deck of cards above clearly shows the four sections and the value attached to the individual cards in each.
+The breakdown of the deck of cards above clearly shows the four sections.
+Plus the value attached to the individual cards in each.
 If you added up all of the cards (-1, 0 or +1) they would balance perfectly to give you a starting point of 0.

-When you count the cards in a hand and the cards out on the table end with a + value then you’re at an advantage, when you count them and you get minus value then you’re at a slight disadvantage.
+When you count the cards in a hand and the cards out on the table end with a + value then you’re at an advantage.
+However, when you count them and you get minus value then you’re at a slight disadvantage.

 The following cards are shown in the course of a hand

 2 3 8 10 K Q 4 3 4 9

 The first value is +1 for the 2 followed by +1 for the 3.
 You are now at +2.
 Next is the 8 which has 0 points.
 That is followed by -1 for the 10.
 You’re now at +1.